3Dpass/swap/ASSET_CONVERSION_PALLET.md

 Useful when user wants to swap exact amount of input token (wants to exchange 100USD for however he gets of other token (with min defined))

-1. Swap Native Coin for Asset in Asset Hub
+1. Swap Native Coin for Asset

 ```
   const result = await api.tx.assetConversion.swapExactTokensForTokens(